 Experience Mozart’s city close up in our 4 star hotel, right next to Salzburg train station and only a few minutes away from the Baroque old town.
 You can explore the small streets on foot or in a romantic horse-drawn carriage, visit the Mirabelle Gardens or trace Mozart’s footsteps and visit the house he was born and lived in.
 Our 120 bedrooms are modern, imaginatively furnished and very welcoming.

-In 2022, the Hyperion Hotel Salzburg will open its doors within the listed building ensemble of the Faber palace.
+The Hyperion Hotel Salzburg opened 2022 its doors within the listed building ensemble of the Faber palace.
 Discover Salzburg and its tourist attractions such as the Getreidegasse, cathedral and Hohensalzburg fortress.
 Due to the Hotel‘s central location, the main railway station will also be within very easy reach – ideal for keeping business appointments or exploring the surroundings.
 Enjoy the exclusive service and comfort in our Hyperion Hotel Salzburg.

 The most popular attractions in Salzburg